-WordPress GDPR Compliance – Charles Snyder Raw #130.
+WordPress GDPR Compliance – Charles Snyder Raw #126.
 Since GDPR first became news, there has been a lot of fuss over it.
+But there also seems to be a lot of conflicting information about it too.
 So for this “Raw” episode, I tackle a question sent to us about WordPress and GDPR.

 The EU is watching you!